SolaRid and IPM Products Manufacturing

 Randy J. Sasaki, CEO

-As the Managing Partner of a registered investment fund in Los Angeles, Mr. Sasaki has over 18 years of experience financing R&D, commercialization and global distribution of products; and financing manufacturing facilities in China since 2001.
-He grew up on a Colorado farm and with an engineering background collaborated with entomologist to define the operating requirements of the initial product.
-Jointly with Tom Brown’s experience in chemical engineering, they engaged electrical and mechanical engineers to design the product based upon results of test installations in different outdoor environments domestically and internationally.
-Collectively, the team developed manufacturing and quality control processes of fabricating the products for commercial distribution.
+As the Managing Partner of a registered investment fund in Los Angeles, Mr. Sasaki has over 18 years of experience financing R&D, commercialization and global distribution of products; and financing manufacturing facilities in China, based in Shenzhen since 2001.
+He grew up on a Colorado farm and with a background in engineering collaborated with entomologist to define the operating requirements of a science based, organic alternative to harmful chemicals used to control insect in agriculture.
+Jointly with Tom Brown’s professional experience as a chemical engineer, they developed innovative technologies and integrated the expertise of electrical and mechanical engineers to complete designs of an outdoor product that was distinctly effective, economical and practical, SolaRid.

 Donald Richardson, President